Welcome to my ConvertBox review guide 2023.

 Using CB webhooks to create a Zapier integration allows you to easily connect ConvertBox to hundreds of platforms and services.

-Currently, ConvertBox is offering a lifetime license for a one-time fee of $395.
+Currently, ConvertBox is offering a lifetime license for a one-time fee of $495.
 With a 30days money-back guarantee.
+The price keeps increasing and could turn into a monthly plan soon.

 I took advantage of the opportunity while I could.
 Since I’ve missed opportunities like this in the past.